 What are the indications of the procedure?

-Genetic Concerns: If the male partner carries genetic disorders that could be passed on to offspring, using donor sperm with a healthy genetic profile might be considered.
+Genetic Concerns: If the male partner carries genetic disorders that could be inherited by offspring, using donor sperm with a healthy genetic profile might be considered.

-Azoospermia: In cases of severe male infertility where the male partner has no sperm in their ejaculate (azoospermia), donor sperm can be used for fertilization.
+Azoospermia: When the male partner has no sperm in their ejaculate (azoospermia), donor sperm can be used for fertilization.

-Single Parenting: Single individuals, both men and women, who wish to become parents without a partner can use donor sperm for assisted reproductive treatments.
+Single Parenting: Single individuals, both men and women, can use donor sperm for assisted reproductive treatments to become parents without a partner.

-Same-Sex Couples: Couples consisting of two people of the same sex may need donor sperm to achieve pregnancy.
-For lesbian couples, donor sperm can be used for IUI or IVF.
-Gay couples may require an egg donor and a gestational carrier.
+Same-Sex Couples: For lesbian couples, donor sperm can be used for intrauterine insemination (IUI) or in vitro fertilization (IVF).
+Gay couples may require both an egg donor and a gestational carrier.

-Recurrent IVF Failure: In cases of recurrent IVF failure with the male partner's sperm, using donor sperm can be explored as an alternative for fertilization.
+Recurrent IVF Failure: If IVF fails repeatedly with the male partner's sperm, using donor sperm can be explored as an alternative for fertilization.

-Sperm Quality Concerns: Even when the male partner's sperm count is reasonable, poor sperm quality affecting fertilization might lead to considering donor sperm.
+Sperm Quality Concerns: Even if the male partner's sperm count is adequate, poor sperm quality affecting fertilization may prompt consideration of donor sperm.

-Risk of Infectious Disease: In cases where the male partner has certain infectious diseases that could be transmitted to the partner or the child, donor sperm might be used to avoid transmission.
+Risk of Infectious Disease: In cases where the male partner has infectious diseases that could be transmitted, using donor sperm can prevent transmission to the partner or child.

-Surgical History: If the male partner has undergone surgical procedures that affected their reproductive organs, using donor sperm might be a suitable option.
+Surgical History: If the male partner has had surgeries affecting their reproductive organs, using donor sperm might be a suitable option to achieve pregnancy.

 Steps Involved in Sperm Donor Treatment: Before, During, and After